Expecting Twins or Triplets

 How common are multiple births?

-Multiple births have become more common in recent years because more couples are using fertility drugs and treatments such as in-vitro fertilization (IVF) to help them conceive.
+Multiple births have become more common in recent years because more couples are using fertility drugs and treatments such as IVF to help them conceive.
 In about 95 percent of multiple pregnancies, the mother is carrying twins.

 What complications are linked to multiple births?